Sparshjain25/694_2023_team_16/README.md

 # DBMSmajor
-This repository contains the relevant files for the DBMS course
+This repository contains the relevant files for the project of DBMS course.
+This file will be updated with major commits.